dnandha/AdventsKalendar/README.md

-# AdventsKalendar (advent calendar), NodeJS (React + Express)
+# AdventsKalendar, NodeJS (React + Express)
-This is a demo App to learn frontend/backend interaction via REST API.
+This is a demo _advent calendar_ app to learn about frontend/backend interaction via REST API.

 Express provides API routes and is configured to use CORS and a JSON body-parser middleware (for PUT calls).
 The backend connects and interacts asynchronously with MongoDB - in my case the db is running on the [Atlas](https://www.mongodb.com/docs/atlas/getting-started/) cloud.